validate() function

 *

-* Technical type specification that describes what type was expected at
+* A human-readable description of what type was expected at this location.

 */